themaximalist/ai.js/README.md

 # AI.js

-`AI.js` is the easiest way to add AI text and image capabilities to your applications:
+`AI.js` is the easiest way to add AI text and image capabilities to your node applications:

 ```javascript
 await AI("the color of the sky is"); // blue